Updated January 4, 2022 . AmFam Team

-Even though a minimum amount of liability car insurance is legally required in almost every state, there are still drivers behind the wheel without insurance.
-In fact, according to the Insurance Research Council, about 1 in 8 drivers doesn’t have auto insurance.
+Although a minimum amount of liability car insurance is legally required in most states, there are still drivers behind the wheel without insurance.
+According to the Insurance Research Council (Opens in a new tab), about 1 in 8 drivers doesn’t have auto insurance.
 And even though you’re a driver who follows the rules of the road, you’re still vulnerable to accidents with uninsured drivers.

 We’ve laid out how to handle accidents with uninsured drivers and the best practices for filing an insurance claim — giving you the confidence and know-how to take the right steps in the event of the unexpected.